Earth Overshoot Day is not a day to be celebrated, but it is a day that deserves to be noticed and acted upon.

-(GFN) on which the earth goes into debt, or more specifically we go in debt to the earth.
-Every year the Earth is capable of producing a finite amount of natural resources -- trees and wetlands to absorb carbon, agricultural lands to raise produce and livestock, trees to make paper, and so on.
+It is the day calculated by the Global Footprint Network (GFN) on which the Earth goes into debt, or more specifically we go in debt to the Earth.
+Every year the Earth is capable of producing a finite amount of natural resources — trees and wetlands to absorb carbon, agricultural lands to raise produce and livestock, trees to make paper, and so on.

 It's pretty easy to figure out the downward spiral here.

-The more we tap into those foundational resources the less we are able to produce the following year.
-And then add to that steadily increasing consumption in countries like India and China ... you get the picture.
+The more we tap into those foundational resources, the less we are able to produce the following year.
+And then add that to steadily increasing consumption in countries like India and China ... you get the picture.

 What can we do?

 Reduced CO2 emissions could help push back the date of Earth Overshoot Day.
 (Image: GFN)

 For starters, we need to wake up to the facts.
 Global warming is not the only problem we have to worry about.
 Though it is important, the geopolitical and economic repercussions of a world in which essential resources like water and food are unavailable may be even more urgent.
 And, of course, those kinds of problems are only growing worse due to climate change.

 Post wake-up, everyone — especially those of us in countries with large carbon footprints — needs to go on a low-carbon diet.
 Renewable energy is becoming more affordable and world leaders are starting to make strides in phasing out fossil fuels, but each person on Earth can help in the meantime.
 As the graph above suggests, it's not too late to send Earth Overshoot Day back toward the end of the calendar.